jasperandrew/cs350-project2/README.md

 - write to drive immediately following import or create buffer
 - write to drive on a quit <enter> and on <exit>
 - finish imaps, segment summary blocks
-- importing more than one file overwrites previous file